Our Privacy Policy

 Section 9 - Keeping In Touch And Supporting The School

-9. The School and Foundation will use the contact details of parents, alumni and other members of the school community to keep them updated about the activities of the school, or alumni and parent events of interest, including by sending updates and newsletters, by email and by post.
+9. The School and Foundation will use the contact details of employees, students, parents, alumni and other members of the school community to keep them updated about the activities of the school, or alumni and parent events of interest, including by sending updates and newsletters, by email and by post.
 Unless the relevant individual objects, the school may also:

 3. Collect information from publicly available sources about parents’ and former pupils’ occupation and activities, in order to maximise the school’s fundraising potential.